I received an email titled, "LOVE-HANDLES!! Help me lose them."

 - Or biking, swimming, elliptical gliding machines

 The workout above is just a basic guide to getting started with a calisthenics or resistance training plan or adding cardio to your workout.
-For a free 45-day Beginner Guide to Fitness, check out the "45 Day Beginner Program," which will also help you with motivation, basic nutrition, and pictures of the exercises listed above.
+For a free starter's guide to fitness, check out the "45-Day Beginner Program," which also will help you with motivation, basic nutrition and pictures of the exercises listed above.

 Below are some abdominal exercises taken from every eBook sold on the Military.com Fitness eBook Store.
 Sample exercises to help build muscles of the core (stomach and lower back) are the following: